asterisk/documentation/docs/Development/Policies-and-Procedures/Commit-Messages.md

 ### Special Trailers for Commit Messages

 GitHub and the Asterisk release process support several commit message trailers that are used to automatically close related issues and to create the release change logs.
-The trailer name MUST start on a new line, be followed by a colon (`:`) and each should be separated by a blank line.
+The trailer name MUST start on a new line, be followed by a colon and a space (`: `) and each should be separated by a blank line.
 If specified at all, the trailers listed below MUST be the last items in the commit message.

 /// warning | Unofficial Trailers
 If you specify any other trailers, including ones that were formerly acceptable, they will become part of the official trailer they follow.
 So, if you insist on adding trailers like `ASTERISK-nnnnn`, `Signed-Off-By` or `Reported-By` they MUST come BEFORE the first of the official trailers.